westurner/chutie/README.rst

 Features
 --------

-* [ ] Take page screenshots in various resolutions
+* [x] Take page screenshots in various resolutions
+* [x] Generate JSON metadata
+* [x] Generate static HTML from a jinja2 template
+* [x] Read URLs and Viewport configurations from one or more JSON or YAML config files
+* [x] Read URLs and Viewport configurations from the CLI
 * [ ] Optionally display them in a Jupyter notebook

 Credits